apache/trafficcontrol/docs/source/api/v5/servers.rst

 		This field is deprecated and will be removed in a future API version.
 Operators should migrate this data into the ``interfaces`` property of the server.

 :offlineReason:   A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status
-:physLocation:    The name of the physical location where the server resides
+:physicalLocation:    The name of the physical location where the server resides
-:physLocationId:  An integral, unique identifier for the physical location where the server resides
+:physicalLocationID:  An integral, unique identifier for the physical location where the server resides
-:profileNames:    List of :ref:`profile-name` of the :term:`Profiles` used by this server
+:profiles:    List of :ref:`profile-name` of the :term:`Profiles` used by this server
-:revalPending:    A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation
 :revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
 This field defaults to standard epoch
 :revalApplyTime:  The last time a content invalidation/revalidation request was applied by this server.
 This field defaults to standard epoch
 :rack:            A string indicating "server rack" location